 A narrated short that focuses on detailed drawings of pan-gender beings (engaged in all kinds of sexual activities) whose sex organs appear and morph into various manifestations, human and otherwise, according and adapting to their arousal.
 Reminds me slightly of Isabella Rossellini's fabulous Green Porno series.
 Very short and very worth it!

 Simply a showcase of Bona de Mandlargues animal pastels, a montage of his work combined with non-diegetic sound bridging may appeal to fans of these pastels.
 From a cinematic stand point, there is not much to go from other than the panning of the camera for each painting.
 Simply put, a short rendition showcasing the works of Mandlargues seems to be the main appeal.

-The best case I’ve ever heard made for the argument that the distinction between human & animal is a fiction was Agamben’s The Open.
-The 2nd best is Venus on the Half-Shell.
-I HAD NO IDEA what I was in for.
+Agamben’s book The Open made the best case I’ve ever heard made for the argument that the distinction between human & animal is fiction.
+Venus on The Half-Shell is a close 2nd.
+I had NO IDEA what I was in for.
 Even knowing Borowczyk.
-Though, I also had no idea that mutual intromission (!!!) was a thing?!
-(Or a “garland of spintrian gastropods”?)
+But then, I also had no idea that mutual intromission was a thing.
+(Or a “garland of spintrian gastropods”?!)
 "There is no lewdness which has not its normal type in nature, somewhere."

 While it all does come down to a matter of taste, it is easy to recognize the intention of this short film.
 So for the sake of sharing the works of the artist, with often erotic depictions, the film does its job in conveying a short but concise narrative through simple yet detailed sketches.